 If you are planning an un-medicated birth, we will spend ample time on non-medical coping techniques so you are prepared to meet your goals.
 I also emphasize the mental aspect of labor, and re-orienting your mind to a more positive mindset going into labor - which is crucial for achieving the un-medicated birth you desire.
 Finally, I will spend time on how to navigate the hospital environment so that you can increase your chances of having an unmedicated birth no matter what obstacles you may face in the hospital.

-I am not a doula; but have gotten this question a number of times when I tell people that I am a childbirth educator (CBE)!
+I have gotten this question a number of times when I tell people that I am a childbirth educator (CBE)!

 A CBE is someone who teaches classes to expecting couples during pregnancy to help them have a healthy pregnancy, and prepare for birth and postpartum.
 In this role, I provide the latest evidence-based information to help parents make informed decisions as they bring their new baby into the world.
 In addition, I help parents acknowledge and conquer any fears they may have in order to approach this transitional time in a positive and empowered way.
 Finally, I guide parents to build a support network of people and resources to help them transition as smoothly as possible into their new role as parents.

 Please send me a message at firstname.lastname@example.org , setup a free intake call, or complete the contact form below!